ronny-rentner/UltraDict/README.md

 big enough for the full dump.
 Afterwards the streaming buffer is reset.
 All other user of the dict will automatically load the full dump and continue with the reset streaming buffer.

-`serializer`: Use a different serialized from the default marshal, e. g. pickle, dill, cpickle, json.
+`serializer`: Use a different serialized from the default pickle, e. g. marshal, dill, json.
 The callable provided must support the methods *loads()* and *dumps()*

 `shared_lock`: When writing to the same dict at the same time from multiple, independent processes,